Course Program of Study

 One or more of my courses doesn’t count in my program?
 What should I do?

-Do not begin modifying your schedule without consultation with an academic advisor!
+Do not begin modifying your schedule without consulting your academic advisor!

 Course Program of Study (CPoS) works in conjunction with the student’s Degree Works